Category: Anthidiellum

 Anthidiellum

-Anthidiellum are tiny, compact anthidiines that are associated with dry, sandy habitats.
-Bees in this genus build nests out of tree resin.
-In the northeast, Anthidiellum nests are resinous jug-like structures that hang from vegetation, each of which contains a single developing offspring.
-Anthidiellum can be locally abundant, especially when host plants are abundant, and…
+Anthidiellum are tiny, compact black-and-yellow anthidiines.
+Bees in this genus build nests out of tree resin, carefully molded into a jug-like structure that hangs from vegetation and contains a single developing offspring.
+Anthidiellum can be locally abundant, especially when host plants are plentiful, and males and females are often seen mating for extended periods of…

 -